On Gorenstein Fano Threefolds with an Action of a Two-Dimensional Torus: Elaboration of a sample case

 In a similar way, we obtain preliminary bounds for $\alpha_{01}$ and $\beta_1$.
 Now, running $\det(G)=0$ with the preliminary bounds for the involved variables, we arrive at the bounds from the assertion. \end{proof}

 Besides constraints on the defining data, we also need criteria to decide computationally whether or not given defining data lead to isomorphic varieties.
-For this, we say that a defining matrix $P$ as in Construction~\ref{constr:RAPdown} has \emph{ordered exponents} if we have $n_0 \ge \ldots \ge n_r$ and $l_{i1} \ge \ldots \ge l_{in_i}$ holds for each $i = 0, \ldots, r$.
-If $P$ has ordered exponents, then we call the data $(n_0, \ldots, n_r,m)$ the \emph{format} of $P$.
+For this, we say that a defining matrix $P$ as in Construction~\ref{constr:RAPdown} has \emph{ordered exponents} if we have \begin{enumerate}\itemsep=0pt \item[$(i)$] $n_0 \ge \dots \ge n_r$, \item[$(ii)$] $l_{i1} \ge \dots \ge l_{in_i}$ for each $i = 0, \dots, r$ and \item[$(iii)$] if $n_i = n_{i+1}$ then $l_{i1} \ge l_{i+1, 1}$. \end{enumerate} If $P$ has ordered exponents, then we call the data $(n_0, \dots, n_r,m)$ the \emph{format} of~$P$.
 Note that via admissible operations, we can always assume that $P$ has ordered exponents.